 Only months later did Rob learn some back story to his National Geographic story–specifically, that he wasn’t the first in his family to make a “tourist” voyage to the Gulf of St. Lawrence.
 His forebear, one Thomas But (or Butt or Butts), son of the doctor to King Henry VIII, set sail for the Gulf in April of 1536.
 The voyages of the two relatives, separated by nearly five centuries, nevertheless shared a few similarities.
 And, THANKFULLY, the voyages differed in other (significant) ways.
 For example, Rob didn’t kill and eat any of his fellow travelers.

-What Rob did do is write the fascinating back story (“The True and Deadly Story Behind My National Geographic Article on the Gulf of St. Lawrence“) for the Blog, Your Wild Life.
+What Rob did do is write the fascinating back story for the Blog, Your Wild Life.
 It’s a great read, and we recommend it to our readers.